Forever Group

-Forever Group is a Burmese private media broadcasting company, with headquarters in Yangon, Myanmar.
+Forever Group is a Burmese private media broadcasting company, with its headquarters in Yangon, Myanmar.
 Forever Group is known for its close ties to the Burmese military.

 History

 Forever Group was founded in 1996 in Myanmar by Win Maw, a former sailor who established the company to import and distribute computer and computer components.
 In 2004, it launched a national free-to-air television channel, MRTV-4, as a joint venture with Myanmar's Ministry of Information and state-owned Myanmar Radio and Television.
 The joint venture was intended to become a pro-military outlet to counter local and foreign independent media.
 In 2008, it launched Mandalay FM, a radio station.

 In 2016, it partnered with Thaicom to boost HDTV coverage on a Thai satellite.
 In 2018, French-owned CANAL+ and Forever Group launched Canal+ (Myanmar) in the Burmese market.
 In 2019, Forever Group produced Dancing with the Stars Myanmar, which premiered in October 2019.
 In the aftermath of the 2021 Myanmar coup d'état, Forever Group has organized a media propaganda campaign to counter anti-coup sentiment in the country.